 The first responsibility of a leader is to define reality.
 The last is to say thank you.
 In between, the leader is a servant. —Max DePree

-The greatest CEO’s and business leaders perform better, hire smarter to transform the world.
+The greatest CEOs and business leaders perform better, and hire smarter to transform the world.

 Most of the best CEOs are known to be great at hiring smart.

-Selling other people on your dream or your business is a crucial trait for building and growing a great business.
+Selling other people on your dream or business is crucial for building and growing a great business.
 You should be able to convince smart people about your vision and why they should follow you and work with you to achieve that dream.
-In the words of General George Patton -Never tell people how to do things.
+In General George Patton’s words, never tell people how to do things.
 Tell them what to do and they will surprise you with their ingenuity.

-The best leaders encourages and cultivates the culture of creativity
+The best leaders encourage and cultivate a culture of creativity

-Great CEOs do not just hire smart individuals but built innovative teams that can work together and successfully deliver on internal projects, tasks or duties and most importantly flourish in the absence of the leader.
+Great CEOs do not just hire smart individuals but build innovative teams that can work together and successfully deliver on internal projects, tasks or duties and most importantly, flourish in the absence of the leader.

 Great leaders are good at motivating others to accomplish a goal.

-The courage to pursue an idea or dream regardless of conventional wisdom has taking lots of extraordinary leaders to higher heights.
+The courage to pursue an idea or dream, regardless of conventional wisdom has taken lots of extraordinary leaders to higher heights.
 Most great leaders face lots of opposition about what they intend to do, how they intend to do it and when those dreams need to be realized.
 A great leader’s courage to fulfill his vision comes from passion, not position. —John Maxwell

-Perseverance and tenacity of purpose cannot be overemphasized.
-Most great leaders including Steve Jobs- Apple, Jeff Bezos- Amazon, Howard Schultz- Starbucks, Larry Page-Google, Richard Branson-Virgin Group never gave up but kept pushing the envelope!
+Perseverance and tenacity of purpose cannot be overemphasised.
+Most great leaders, including Steve Jobs- Apple, Jeff Bezos- Amazon, Howard Schultz- Starbucks, Larry Page-Google, and Richard Branson-Virgin Group never gave up but kept pushing the envelope!
 They knew what they wanted, how to get it and with whom to do it for maximum achievement.

-Great leaders build products that matters to millions not just in their locality but globally.
+Great leaders build products that matter to millions, not just in their locality but globally.
 Most outstanding and extraordinary brands consumers use today were started by people who had visions to change the way people live and what they use.
 The very essence of leadership is that you have to have vision.
 You can’t blow an uncertain trumpet.”-Theodore M. Hesburgh

-An indispensable trait is the ability to listen and take honest feedback from employees and customers.
-In as much as as you are the bearer of the torch, it’s important to keep an open mind and remain open to feedback on our ideas, products and your style of leadership.
+An indispensable trait is an ability to listen and take honest feedback from employees and customers.
+In as much as you are the bearer of the torch, it’s important to keep an open mind and remain open to feedback on our ideas, products and your style of leadership.